yahya14/PlazaToon/README.md

 ###How to use it

 When launching the program, enter you Wii U's local IP in the entry box then click the connect button.
-The button will tranform into a blue *Recalculate* button, which also indicates that you're conected and the addresses are calculated for use.
+The button will tranform into a blue *Recalculate* button, indicating that you're conected and the addresses are calculated for use.
 Remember that to always click the blue button after *every* loading screen.

 ####Character selection

 To select an NPC of your choice, click the drop down where it shows Callie.
-So far, you can chose between 7 different NPCs in the current version of the tool:
+So far, you can chose between 17 different NPCs in the current version of the tool:

 + Callie
 + Callie's Chair